CENTER FOR ACCESS TO JUSTICE

 Student Opportunities

-The center is a community for students interested in addressing disparities in the justice system.
+The center is a community for students interested in addressing disparities in the legal system.

 - Certificate in Public Interest Law & Policy